les-projets-cagnottes/les-projets-cagnottes.github.io/pages/doc/architecture.md

 ### The user interface

 The`web` component is the user interface of the platform.
 It is basically a **web client** grabbing data and executing functions through the `core` API.
 The majority of the resources are **stored in cache of web browsers** to optimize efficiency.
-Today, this obliges us to inform user that they need to empty their cache after an update.
+Today, this forces us to inform user that they need to empty their cache after an update.

 ### This documentation